dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 }
 ```

-This filter will get in action whenever a secured endpoint is requested and will start by checking if there is a token in the `Authorization` header.
+This filter will be utilized whenever a secured endpoint is requested and will start by checking if there is a token in the `Authorization` header.
 If it manages to find one, it will try to validate it and set the user in the `SecurityContext`.
 If no token is found, it will simply let the request move along the Spring Security filter chain, and then this request will be answered with a 401 (Unauthorized) status code.

 The last class that we will need to create is `UserDetailsServiceImpl`.
-This class will extend `UserDetailsService` class from Spring Security and will be responsible for finding users in our database so Spring Security can check their credentials.
-This class will be create in the main `kotlinspringboot` directory and will contain the following source code:
+This class will extend the `UserDetailsService` class from Spring Security and will be responsible for finding users in our database so Spring Security can check their credentials.
+This class will be created in the main `kotlinspringboot` directory and will contain the following source code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot